gl-inet/docs3.x/docs/tutorials/cloud.md

 It requires at least two routers, each in a different location, one of which has a public IP address.
 Please [check if your ISP assigns you a public IP address](../how_to_check_if_isp_assigns_you_a_public_ip_address).
 It requires firmware version 3.026 and above.

+Note: It is not recommended to run Site to Site while its nodes are also running VPN client, which can make the network particularly complex.

 ### Steps to build a Site to Site network

 1. Bind your routers to GoodCloud. (<a href="#add-device">how?</a>)